 2. Be the Boss of Your Thoughts

 An instant mood booster is to stop the negative self-talk and replace it with a kinder possibility.
 You can learn to challenge the stories that play out in your head, to create a pause between thought and action in order to create a more positive life and boost your mood up again.
-If you are in crisis you can learn to challenge fear and learn new patterns of behavior, all because you build up the habit of choosing where your attention goes and choosing the way you speak to yourself.
+If you are in crisis you can learn to challenge fear and learn new patterns of behavior, all because you build the habit of choosing where your attention goes and choosing the way you speak to yourself.
 This takes consistent practice to build a new instinctual pattern but every time you practice you sow new seeds of thought and belief.

 3. Nourish Your Body & Brain

 Nourish yourself well for optimal mind-body health.
 When struggling with low mood you may crave the foods that trigger you but you can slowly but surely learn to identify how to eat in a way that lifts your mood up and keeps you feeling calm and balanced – at least more of the time.
-Consider getting nutrition and lifestyle support if you have no idea where to begin but in the meantime, you might benefit from these 10 steps to improve your mental health.
+You might benefit from these 10 steps to improve your mental health.
 And I’ve prepared you a PDF around mental health and nutrition for better moods.

 4. Tend & Befriend

 Introvert or extrovert, you might want to isolate when you’re feeling low and need to be aware of this tendency; isolation can lead to spiraling downward.
 To lift your mood up, choose instead to consciously use the tend & befriend survival instinct that pushes women, in particular, to reach out for support in times of stress.
 Even if this doesn’t come naturally to you, consider telling the truth to someone you trust or making a bid for connection.
 We need each other.
 Join my Brave + Beautiful Community for brave, welcoming, growth-minded community.

 5. Become More Self-Aware